dy-deep-learning-study-group/svm-assignment/README.md

 iterate until you find values that optimise your learning.
 Grid searching works fine however _random_ searching has been shown both theoretically and empiraclly to be more effective
-([J. Bergstra and Yoshua Bengio, _Random Search for Hyperparameter Optimisation_, Journal of Machine Learning Research 13, 281-305, 2012]( http://www.jmlr.org/papers/volume13/bergstra12a/bergstra12a.pdf))
+([J. Bergstra and Y. Bengio, _Random Search for Hyperparameter Optimisation_, Journal of Machine Learning Research 13, 281-305, 2012]( http://www.jmlr.org/papers/volume13/bergstra12a/bergstra12a.pdf))